Of course I know eternity: Wilhelm Traeger + Gray Wielebinski

 28 Rutland Gate, London SW7 1PQ

-Wilhelm Traeger + Gray Wielebinski
+Wilhelm Traeger, Gray Wielebinski

-The exhibition brings together the works of Wilhelm Traeger (1907 - 1980) and Gray Wielebinski (b.
+Of course I know eternity: Wilhelm Traeger + Gray Wielebinski brought together the works of Wilhelm Traeger (1907 - 1980) and Gray Wielebinski (b.
 1991) in a unique artistic dialogue and a site-specific, collaborative exercise in temporal contextualisation.
-We are thrilled to present 13 large-scale collages by Traeger for the first time in the UK alongside site-specific works by London-based contemporary multimedia artist Gray Wielebinski.
-Representing a generation of Austrian artists who were unable to establish international careers during their lifetime, Traeger’s work encounters that of Wielebinski, which, in contrast, is formed in a globalised and hyperconnected world.
-Alongside each other, Traeger and Wielebinski demarcate a time where one artist’s tomorrow is the other’s present-day, a moment after the fall and, at once, on the edge of the next.
+13 large-scale collages by Traeger were presented for the first time in the UK alongside new site-specific commissions by London-based contemporary multimedia artist Gray Wielebinski.
+Representing a generation of Austrian artists who were unable to establish international careers during their lifetime, Traeger’s work encountered that of Wielebinski, which, in contrast, is formed in a globalised and hyperconnected world.
+Alongside each other, Traeger and Wielebinski demarcated a time where one artist’s tomorrow is the other’s present-day, a moment after the fall and, at once, on the edge of the next.

 For enquiries, contact us at info@kollektivcollective.com.